 WHO Ought to Read this Book: If you have a business, want to make a bigger impact, more money, and touch more people, you gotta get this book!
 Especially if you’re passionate about what you do and bring incredible value to your clients/customers.
 She shows you exactly how to create a memorable brand story.

 Why Read this Book?
 Out of all the books I’ve read on this subject, she’s given me the best action steps to take and examples to help me create a better story.
 Creating a brand story is not some huge thing only a fancy media agency can do for you.
 This is something ANYONE in business can sit down and create.
 Just read this book!

 A Couple of Things You Will Discover: This book isn’t just about creating a brand story.
-This is about getting to your truth about WHY you’re in business.
+This is about getting to the truth about WHY you’re in business.
 It’s also about what your purpose is and why your business exists.
-She also touches on what your vision, values, people, tagline, content, copy, design, products and services all have to do with creating your memorable brand.
+She also touches on what your vision, values, people, tagline, content, copy, design, products, and services all have to do with creating your memorable brand.